What Are Tomatoes?

 What Do Tomatoes Look Like?

 The most common varieties of tomatoes (i.e. Globe, Plum, Vine-ripened, cherry) found in supermarkets tend to be bright red in color with a stem.
 Shapes vary depending on the variety, with Globe tomatoes being large and fairly round, Plum or Italian tomatoes being smaller and oval, and cherry tomatoes being small or teardrop in shape.

 Color also varies based on the variety, with some tomatoes (cherry tomatoes in particular) coming in yellow or orange colors, and heirloom tomatoes coming in a wide range of colors with stripes, gradations of color, and multi-tones.

 Where Can I Find Tomatoes?

 The most common varieties of tomatoes are readily available in supermarkets of all kinds.
-Specific varieties, such as heirloom, are harder to find and some can only be found during their peak season in specialty or farmers markets.
+Specific varieties, such as heirlooms, are harder to find, and some can only be found during their peak season in specialty or farmers markets.
 Canned tomato products are available usually in the pasta aisle of all supermarkets.

 How Do I Pick the Best Tomatoes?

 All tomatoes should be firm, yet have some softness that gives way to pressure.
 They are usually bright in color with a glossy skin.
 Make sure they are free of cracks/cuts, brown spots, and bruises.
 The most flavorful tomatoes are usually the ones that have the greatest fragrance near the stem.